Curbstead

 Should I buy my own lights to save money?

-Buying lowers the year-over-year cost but shifts storage, failures, and re-hanging onto you, and retail strands rarely survive multiple Chicago winters.
+Buying lowers the year-over-year cost but shifts storage, failures, and re-hanging onto you, and retail strands rarely survive multiple Midwest winters.
 Most homeowners lease once they price in storage and the value of never touching a ladder.

 When should I request a quote?